ErSaloniAi/CareerPath/README.md

-# CareerPath 🚀
+# CareerPath AI 🚀

-An integrated career development platform combining **CareerLens** and **CampusXHire** into one ecosystem to help students build skills, explore opportunities, and improve their career journey.
+An integrated career development ecosystem combining **CareerLens** and **CampusXHire** into a unified platform that helps students enhance skills, explore opportunities, and prepare for successful careers.

+---

-## 🌟 Overview
+# 🌟 Overview

-CareerPath AI is a unified platform designed for students and freshers to:
+CareerPath AI is designed for students and freshers to:

-* Build and manage professional career profiles
+* Build professional career profiles
 * Explore campus hiring opportunities
 * Improve resume and placement readiness
-* Connect learning with real-world opportunities
+* Connect learning with real-world recruitment workflows

-This repository combines two major projects:
+This repository combines two major systems:

+## 🎯 CareerLens

-* **CareerLens** → Career guidance and profile management
+A career guidance and profile management platform focused on helping students track and improve their professional journey.

-* **CampusXHire** → Campus hiring and recruitment platform
+## 💼 CampusXHire

+A campus recruitment and hiring platform that connects students with opportunities and streamlines placement workflows.

 ---

-## 🔥 Features
+# 🔥 Features

-### 🎯 CareerLens
+## 🎯 CareerLens Features

 * Career profile creation
 * Resume-focused workflow